Bullet goes through windshield, knocks off driver’s glasses

 MEMPHIS, Tenn.
-(WREG) – A man is lucky to be alive after a bullet came through his windshield and knocked off his glasses while he was driving in Memphis Monday night.
+(WREG) – A man is lucky to be alive after a bullet came through his windshield and knocked off his glasses while he was driving in Memphis last week.

 The victim told police he heard several gunshots and realized a bullet had come through his windshield.